Defxult/reactionmenu/README.md

 ---
 ---
 ## TextMenu
 A `TextMenu` is a text based version of `ReactionMenu`.
 No embeds are involved in the pagination process, only plain text is used.
-Has limited capabilites compared to `ReactionMenu`.
+Has limited capabilities compared to `ReactionMenu`.
 One of the limitations of a `TextMenu` is the `ButtonType` that can be used when adding a `Button`. `ButtonType.CUSTOM_EMBED` is not valid for a `TextMenu`
 ```py
 txt = TextMenu(ctx, back_button='◀️', next_button='▶️')
 ```